 Epilepsy shouldn’t stop you from having the occasional beer or a glass of wine with dinner.
 Most people with epilepsy can drink a moderate amount of alcohol.
 Moderate drinking means having two standard drinks a day.
 A standard drink is equal to:

-- One stubby of full strength beer (285ml)
+- One glass of full strength beer (285 ml)

 Excessive drinking can result in poor seizure control and some people find that even small amounts of alcohol can trigger seizures.
 Ask your doctor about the interaction of alcohol with the medication you have been prescribed.

 Many people mistakenly believe that everyone with epilepsy will have seizures triggered by flashing lights, computers or video games.
-In fact, only 5–7 per cent of people with epilepsy has this response, which is called photosensitivity.
+In fact, only five to seven per cent of people with epilepsy have this response, which is called photosensitivity.
 This reaction can also be triggered by natural light sources, such as sunlight flickering between trees.

-You can check your work and home environments to identify and fix any problem areas or equipment.
-There are also some simple strategies that can be used to reduce the risk of a seizure if you are exposed to a potential light trigger.
-Wearing wrap-around Polaroid sunglasses are of some benefit for people who are photosensitive.
+Wearing wrap-around Polaroid sunglasses can benefit some people who are photosensitive.
 Photosensitivity should not prevent you carrying out most of the normal daily activities of work and leisure.